Thomas scores 33, Celtics beat Bulls 104-95 to tie series - News 12 Now

 Thomas answered with back-to-back layups and scored 10 points in a 12-0 run that gave the Celtics a 75-65 lead, and they withstood a push by the Bulls early in the fourth.

-With Thomas and Green each scoring 16 in the first half, the Celtics carried a 57-46 lead into the break.

-Butler led the Bulls with 17 in the half.
-But the offense struggled in a big way with Rondo unavailable.
-Jerian Grant started and went to the bench after about five ineffective minutes.
-Michael Carter-Williams then picked up two quick fouls, forcing the Bulls to go with Canaan in the first quarter.

-The Celtics, meanwhile, led 41-21 early in the second quarter.
-But things started to turn after Canaan stole the ball from Marcus Smart and scored on a layup.
+The Celtics led 41-21 early in the second quarter.
+But the game started to turn after Canaan stole the ball from Marcus Smart and scored on a layup.

 Smart feigned throwing the ball at Butler.
 The two came nose to nose, resulting in technical fouls for both players, and the Bulls started to shoot their way back into it.